FrostSource/body_holsters/workshop_description.md

 [/list]

 [hr][/hr]
-Console commands can be set in the launch options for Half-Life: Alyx, just put a hyphen before each name and the value after, e.g. [b]-body_holsters_visible 1[/b]
+Console commands can be set in the [url=https://help.steampowered.com/faqs/view/7D01-D2DD-D75E-2955]launch options[/url] for Half-Life: Alyx, just put a hyphen before each name and the value after, e.g. [b]-body_holsters_visible 1[/b]
+They can also be added to your [b]Half-Life Alyx\game\hlvr\cfg\skill.cfg[/b] file, one per line without the hyphen, e.g. [b]body_holsters_visible 1[/b]

 [h2]Source Code[/h2]

 GitHub: https://github.com/FrostSource/body_holsters

 [h2]Known Issues[/h2]

+Ammo displays on visible holstered weapons will show incorrect amount of ammo.
+Unfortunately I have not found a way to get the current ammo inside a weapon.

+Trying to grab a weapon near the face while wearing a mask or respirator will cause the player to accidentally remove the worn item instead of the weapon.
+Unfortunately I have not found a way to get around this.

 Due to the way Half-Life: Alyx works, the multitool will fail to function correctly if equipped by some means other than the weapon selection menu.
 The multitool is not allowed to be holstered by default for this reason.